Know what you're buying before you sign.

 You're about to sign a vendor contract.
 Or acquire a company.
 Or bet your product roadmap on a third-party codebase.
 The demo looked great.
 The pitch was polished.
 But what's actually under the hood?
 If you're also evaluating AI governance policies, Shield provides the technical due diligence to complement your policy framework.

 Most companies find out too late.
+Phoenix AI Solutions runs deep security audits before you commit.

 What Shield Does